Firgrep/portfolio/README.md

 `Firebase` is used as a BaaS provider, and specifically the Realtime Database and Firestore Database have been employed.
 Portfolio retrieves the data through thunk functions of the respective Redux "slice" and maintains it in its store (along with persistence in sessionStorage).
 Writes and updates to the databases are done through a different set of scripts.

+A special "misc" dataset is used for news and maintenance items.
+For example, should there be an error on the site and one wants to inform the user as quickly as possible, the maintenance field can be updated in the database with a specific maintenance message and the app will render this on its homepage.

 `@emailjs` is used as the email service for the contact form.

 # Aesthetics